-The Judges are:
+The Judges for the 2021 Awards are:

-- John Adams, Editor, Security Electronics and Networks Magazine
+- John Adams – Editor, Security Electronics and Networks Magazine

-- John Curtis, Director, IPP Consulting Pty Ltd
+- John Curtis, Director – IPP Consulting Pty Ltd

 An independent panel chaired by an ASIAL representative will judge each nomination based on the criteria set out for each award category.
 Judges, all of whom have experience in security and or business, are required to assess each entry on its merits and act impartially and ethically.
 We take this process seriously, knowing the judges will be representing the OSPAs brand.